 Like SoFi, Betterment has no account minimum and a 0.25% management fee.
 And like Wealthsimple, they do allow customers to invest in fractional shares.

-Betterment is also known for their goal-setting tools.
+Betterment is also known for its goal-setting tools.
 Once you set a goal and target date with Betterment, it will suggest asset allocations that will help you meet your goals and will even allow you to set up auto-deposits into each goal.
-However, if you want to get financial planning advice from an actual person, you'll need an account minimum of $100,000 and your management fee will increase to 0.4%.
+However, if you want to get financial planning advice from an actual person, you’ll need an account minimum of $100,000 and your management fee will increase to 0.4%.

 While anyone can invest with them, Ellevest is an unashamedly female-centric robo-advisor.
 Ellevest’s “gender-based” investing factors in differences in pay, career breaks, and lifespan between men and women.
 The membership also gives you access to banking*, learning resources and discounted coaching sessions.